 Such treatment is now routine.
 An even more striking change was made to the entry for marriage, updated and date-stamped in 2000.
-At some stage after 2013, when the UK Parliament legislated to introduce same-sex marriage, the definition was re-written.
+At some stage after 2013, when Parliament legislated to introduce same-sex marriage in England and Wales, the definition was re-written.
 References to husband and wife were dropped and replaced with a new but undated definition: ‘The legally or formally recognized union of two people as partners in a personal relationship’.

 This is a regrettable erasure of historically valuable information: it removes evidence of how and a change to the lexicographical record has been made and vitiates OED’s authority as a documentary source.
 Dictionary definitions reflect the historical and scholarly conditions of the time and constitute valuable textual evidence.
 Changes made to definitions (and all other features of OED text) should be transparent, dated and documented – as routinely happens in the case of other online sources of historical record, such as the much less rigorously overseen Wikipedia.

 In this case, the problem is compounded by OED’s failure to update related words at the same time as making the unacknowledged changes to marriage: the entries for the adjective marital and verb marry, also date-stamped 2000, remain unchanged as of 31 August 2019 and continue to specify husband and wife.1